Bus Safety Tips

 - Wait to cross the street until the driver lets you know it’s OK.

-- Stay away from the bus wheels at all times - the driver cannot see you.
+- Stay away from the bus wheels at all times.